okteto/pipeline/README.md

 The length of time to wait for completion.
 Values should contain a corresponding time unit e.g. 1s, 2m, 3h.
 If not specified it will use `5m`.

+### `skipIfExists`

+Skip the pipeline deployment if the pipeline already exists in the namespace (defaults to false)

+### `variables`

+A list of variables to be used by the pipeline.
+If several variables are present, they should be separated by commas e.g. VAR1=VAL1,VAR2=VAL2,VAR3=VAL3.

 # Example usage

 This example runs the login action, activates a namespace, and triggers the Okteto pipeline